OpenWealth/OpenWealth/README.md

 The above links point to the latest release in the form of a bundled OAS3 (OpenAPI Specification) file of the according API.

-> Note that this file may get out of sync with the source file until the next release!
+> Note that this file may get out of sync with the `/src` folder until the next release!

 ## Documentation